paulm17/raikou/README.md

 The project was conceived with these 4 long-term goals:

-1. To allow for components to behave as server components.
+1. To allow for components without hooks to behave as server components and should state be introduced on the server side, make all components server aware.
 2. To ensure proper tree-shaking for components and purging of unused css.
 (TBD, waiting for vercel to resolve the client bundle to be tree-shakable)
 3. To switch the theme from react context (state) to the tailwind theme.
 Thereby negating the need to keep the color mode (light/dark) and text direction (left/right) in state.
-4. When using the ClassNames api, to ensure that there were no clashes between the RaikouProvider CSS of the component and tailwind styles provided.
-This has been made possible with tailwind RaikouProviderping the styles via a plugin architecture.
+4. When using the ClassNames api, to ensure that there were no clashes between the bootstrapped CSS of the component and tailwind styles provided.
+This has been made possible with tailwind loading the styles via a plugin architecture.
 See for
    <a href="https://tailwindcss.com/docs/plugins#css-in-js-syntax">more
    information</a>.